FitDevs-withKat/Fitness-Accountability/README.md

 ```json
 ["Drinking 500ml Water 3/day", "Meatless Mondays 2x/month", "Sleeping 7h 6/week"]
 ```
-> Please make sure to use commas in between each goal otherwise it would break
+> Please make sure to use commas in between each goal otherwise it would break the JSON file
 > - **Goal**: What is your overarching goal?
 > - **Location**: Be as vague or as specific as you would like to<br><br>